Active Substance: ruxolitinib (as phosphate)

 How does Jakavi work?

 The active substance in Jakavi, ruxolitinib, works by blocking a group of enzymes known as Janus kinases (JAKs), which are involved in the production and growth of blood cells.
-In myelofibrosis, they are overactivated, leading to the production of many abnormal, immature blood cells.
-These immature blood cells migrate to organs including the spleen, causing them to become enlarged.
-By blocking the enzymes, Jakavi reduces the production of abnormal blood cells, thereby reducing the enlargement of the spleen and symptoms of the disease.
+In myelofibrosis and polycythaemia vera, there is too much JAK activity, leading to the abnormal production of blood cells.
+These blood cells migrate to organs including the spleen, causing them to become enlarged.
+By blocking JAKs, Jakavi reduces the abnormal production of blood cells, thereby reducing the symptoms of the diseases.

 How has Jakavi been studied?

-Jakavi was investigated in two main studies involving 528 patients with myelofibrosis.
+In myelofibrosis, Jakavi was investigated in two main studies involving 528 patients.
 The first study compared Jakavi with placebo (a dummy treatment).
-The second study compared Jakavi with the best available treatment, which included different types of medicines such as anticancer agents, hormones and immunosuppressants.
+The second study compared Jakavi with the best available treatment, which included different types of medicines such as anti-cancer agents, hormones and immunosuppressants.
 The main measure of effectiveness was the proportion of patients whose spleen had reduced in size by at least 35%, measured after six months in the first study and after one year in the second study.

 What benefit has Jakavi shown during the studies?